Perfect Day (Lou Reed song): BBC corporate film and charity release

-In 1997, the BBC made a version of the song with advertising agency Leagas Delaney.
-It showcased the BBC in a lengthy corporate promotion of its diverse music coverage which was broadcast on BBC channels, in cinemas, and at major events organised by the BBC such as the Eurovision Song Contest 1998.
+In 1997, the BBC made a version of the song in a lengthy corporate promotion of its diverse music coverage which was broadcast on BBC channels, in cinemas, and at major events organised by the BBC such as the Eurovision Song Contest 1998.
 It featured Lou Reed himself and other major artists in what the Financial Times described as "an astonishing line-up of world class performers".
 In reference to the licence fee, the film ends with the message "Whatever your musical taste, it is catered for by BBC Radio and Television.
 This is only possible thanks to the unique way the BBC is paid for by you.
 BBC.
 You make it what it is."
 This message appears over the repeated words "You're going to reap just what you sow" which The Guardian described as "a none too subtle message: keep writing the cheque."
-In response to accusations from commercial competitors that the corporation had wasted vast sums on the film it was revealed that each artist received a "token" £250, which was at the time the minimum pay for a performance on BBC.
+In response to accusations from commercial competitors that the corporation had wasted vast sums on the film, Steve Kelynack, the film's executive producer, revealed that each artist received a "token" £250, which was at the time the minimum pay for a performance on BBC.

 Prompted by huge public demand, the track was released on November 17, 1997, as a charity single for Children in Need, and Reed commented, "I have never been more impressed with a performance of one of my songs."
 It was the UK's number one single for three weeks, in two separate spells.
-The record contributed £2,125,000 to the charity's highest fundraising total in six years, and, as of November 2016, has sold 1.54 million copies.
+The record contributed £2,125,000 to the charity's highest fundraising total in six years, and, as of September 2017, has sold 1.55 million copies.
 The release featured two additional versions of the song: one entirely sung by female performers, one by male performers.
 The BBC also produced a Christmas version of the accompanying music video.

 In Ireland, the song was a huge success, remaining at number one for seven weeks and becoming 1997's Christmas number one.
 The single also topped the Norwegian Singles Chart for seven weeks in late 1997 and early 1998, spending 17 weeks on the chart in total.
 Elsewhere in Europe, it reached number four in Finland, number six in the Netherlands, number seven in Flemish Belgium and number 10 in Iceland.
 It was also a top-thirty hit in Austria, New Zealand and Walloon Belgium.

 The song has not been digitally released to digital music platforms as the "single [is] unusable again in a commercial context due to the specific nature of the clearances for Children In Need at the time".

 Performers

-Performers in order of appearance; parentheses indicate mute appearance, and dividers indicate verses/sections.
+Performers in order of appearance; parentheses indicate instrumental or vocalisation appearances, and dividers indicate verses/sections.